+Strategy: Data Analytics Software Tool(s)

+Task Coordinator(s): Lisa Cole

+Cabinet Member: Jean Anne Highland

+· nvestigate appropriate tools and software to transition from nified platform.
+Year Two - Identify and purchase

+Status Statement:

-Strategy: Data Analytics Software Tool(s) Task Coordinator(s): Lisa Cole Description: Year One - Investigate appropriate tools and software to transition from numerous data silos to a unified platform.
-Year Two - Identify and purchase appropriate tool.
-Status Statement: 10/21/2019 Meeting progress target 06/01/2020 Meeting progress target 04/13/2021 Achieved strategy development complete Mid-Year Progress Report: Tableau, an interactive data visualization software tool, has been purchased and implemented.
+Achieved strategy development complete

+Mid-Year Progress Report: Tableau, an interactive data visualization software tool, has been purchased and implemented.
 Dashboards are being developed and users are being trained.
 All new projects are being developed in Tableau when applicable.
 New additions to Tableau to assist with predictive analytics are being released and will be reviewed when available.